US shale firms amp up natural gas output as futures signal more gains

 In the Haynesville gas field that spans Louisiana and Texas, the number of working rigs is up 25 per cent since July.
 Rigs also are up 8 per cent in the Marcellus, the top US gas field.

-Helping drive the improved outlook is expanding US liquefied natural gas (LNG) shipments.
-This month, LNG exports rose above pre-COVID-19 levels and could average 8.4 billion cubic feet per day in 2021, a 31 per cent increase from 2020, according to the latest US Energy Information Administration forecast.
+Helping to drive the improved outlook is expanding US liquefied natural gas (LNG) shipments.
+Last month, LNG exports rose above pre-Covid-19 levels and could average 8.4 billion cubic feet per day in 2021, a 31 per cent increase from 2020, according to the latest US Energy Information Administration forecast.

 Producers have doubled their natural gas hedges since March, locking in prices for future output.
 They have hedged 53 per cent of next year's gas volumes compared with 43 per cent of their oil, according to finance services firm Raymond James.